 The Republic of Zambia (or "Zambia" for short) is a landlocked country situated on a high plateau at the crossroads of Central, Sourthern and Eastern Africa.
 The name "Zambia" comes from the Zambezi river which drains all but is a small northern section of the country.
 The Zambezi river is located at about 1079 feet above sea level and is Zambia's lowest point.

-The Republic of Zambia or Zambia for short is a beautiful country located at the Southern part of Africa just at the south of the Democratic Republic of Congo.
-The Republic of Zambia also shares borders with the Republic of Tanzania to the north-east, the Republic of Angola to the west, the Republics of Zimbabwe, Botswana, Mozambique and Namibia to the south.
+The Republic of Zambia borders the Democratic Republic of Congo to the north, the Republic of Tanzania to the north-east, the Republic of Angola to the west, the Republic of Malawi to the east, the Republics of Zimbabwe, Botswana, Mozambique and Namibia to the south.

-Although just about 1.7% of the population speaks English Language, there are several other official languages spoken in Zambia today.
-About 30.1% of the total population do speak and understand Bemba (the most dominant official language in Zambia today) followed by Nyanja (about 10.7% of the total population speak and understand the Nyanja language), Tonga (official) about 10.6% of the total population, Lozi (official) about 5.7% of the total population, Chewa about 4.9%, Nsenga 3.4% of the total population, Tumbuka about 2.5%, Lunda (official) about 2.2% of the total populatioin,Kaonde (official) 2%, Lala 2% of the total population, Luvale (official) about 1.7%, other non-official languages about 22.5% of the total population.
+About from English Language, there are several official and unofficial languages spoken in Zambia today.
+About 30.1% of the total population do speak and understand Bemba (the most dominant official language in Zambia today).
+A significant portion (about 22%) of the population also speaks and understands either Nyanja, Tonga, or both official languages.
+Lozi (another official language) is spoken by about 6% of the total population, followed by Chewa (about 4.9%), Nsenga ( 3.4% of the total population), Tumbuka (about 2.5%), Lunda (official language. spoken by about 2.2% of the population) ,Kaonde (official) 2%, Lala 2% of the total population, Luvale (official) about 1.7%, etc.

 The Republic of Zambia just like its neighboring countries is blessed with abundance of natural resources such as gold, silver, copper, uranium, hydropower, zinc, cobalt, coal, lead, etc.